Na navigaci | Klávesové zkratky

 }

+This elegant syntax says: “Anyone can read it, but only the class itself can write to it.”
 The first modifier public controls read access, while private(set) controls write access.
-Since public reading is the default, we can simplify to:
+Since public reading is the default, we can make it even simpler:

 class Person